Updated on May 1, 2023

-Some people misguidedly believe that a misdemeanor is no big deal in the scheme of things, but this approach is not going to do you any favors.
-Still, other people do not understand what a misdemeanor even is.
-In fact, there is a lot of misinformation out there, and better understanding what misdemeanor charges are all about can help you avoid facing such a charge – or can help you make the right decisions for you (if you do face such a charge).
-Keep reading to learn more.
-And if you do find yourself facing a misdemeanor charge (of any kind), do not delay consulting with an experienced criminal defense attorney.
+There is a lot of misinformation out there, and better understanding what misdemeanor charges are all about can help you avoid facing such a charge or can help you make the right decisions for you if you do face such a charge.
+If you do find yourself facing a misdemeanor charge (of any kind), do not delay consulting with an experienced Killeen criminal defense attorney.

 The Three Levels of Crime under Texas Law

-Under Texas law, there are three levels of crimes, and they include all the following:
+Under Texas law, there are three levels of crimes:

-Infractions are the least serious type of crime in Texas, and they are punishable only by fines, tickets, and/or community service but cannot lead to arrest or jail time.
-Some of the most common infractions include:
+Infractions are the least serious type of crime in Texas, and they are punishable only by fines, tickets, and community service.
+Infractions cannot lead to arrest or jail time.
+Some of the most common infractions include the following offenses:

 Speeding or running a stop sign